[Updated for 2018: 3/8/18]

 What can a potential donor do if she wants to make a charitable gift of stock, but may not want all of the stock sold immediately?

 When a donor makes a gift of stock, she can deduct the full fair market value of the stock and avoid realizing the capital gain when the receiving charity sells the stock—a double tax win.

 Some donor advised fund providers, including The Chicago Community Trust, permit custom investment allocations on larger accounts.
 For instance, the Trust allows donors who fund an advised account at one million dollars or more to recommend a customized investment portfolio for their funds.

 This may be an ideal solution for corporate executives who prefer to make large charitable gifts using stock, but see the stock as having potential to appreciate over time.

 Gifts of stock can be challenging for some charities

-Your corporate executive client may have the desire to make gifts of stock to organizations that simply do not have the mechanisms or capacity to accept gifts of securities.
+Your philanthropic clients may have the desire to make gifts of stock to organizations that simply do not have the mechanisms or capacity to accept gifts of securities.
 This may be especially true of smaller charities or local religious institutions.

-During this bonus season, consider your corporate executive clients who may benefit from leveraging equity awards to fund their philanthropy.
+During this bonus season, consider your clients who may benefit from leveraging cash or equity awards to fund their philanthropy.
 The Chicago Community Trust is well positioned to help those clients simplify their giving, maximize the tax incentives of making charitable gifts and make your life as an advisor easier come tax time.

 For more information, please contact Tim Bresnahan at 312.616.8000 ext.
 158 or by email at email@example.com.